Adeline-Chew/Zombies-And-Braaaains/design-docs/Design rationale .md

 * Adding new classes will increase the dependencies.
 For example, a `Crop` is created in `Sowbehaviour` class.
 * `Farmer` will fertilise the crop for multiple times, player can get heal easily.

+## **Going to Town**

+#### A new class: Vehicle

+* A new type of `Item` which can move `Player` between maps.

+1. This class extends the `Item` class.
+1. It has a `MoveActorAction` as its allowable actions.
+1. It has a *moveActor()* method.
+	* A list of multiple `Exit` represent the adjacent locations of the destination.
+	* A for loop loops through the exits list to find an empty location without any actors.

+#### Design reason

+* Simple implementation, dependencies are reduced as much as possible as only a new class created.
+* Find adjacent locations instead of a specific destination to prevent an actor exists on that location, thus can prevent error occur.

+## **New weapons and ammunition**

+#### A new class: Ammunition

+* A new type of `Item` represents bullets of guns.

+#### A new class: AmmunitionBox

+* A new type of `PortableItem` which contains 5 `Ammunition`.

+1. This class extends the `PortableItem` class.
+1. It has an array list of `Ammunition`.
+1. In the constructor, instances of `Ammunition` are added into list.
+1. `AmmunitionBox` also has the capability *BULLET*.
+1. It has an accessor *getAmmunition* to get the array list.

+#### A new abstract class: RangedWeapon

+* A new type of `WeaponItem` which can do area damage and hit more than one target.

+1. This class extends the `WeaponItem` class.
+1. This class has a new capability *RANGED_WEAPON* in constructor.
+1. Has an accessor to get weapon’s name.
+1. An abstract method *subMenu()* to display submenu.
+1. A method *getAmountOfBullet*.
+1. A method *shoot()* to remove a bullet after shooting once.
+1. A method *loadAmmunition()* to load bullets from ammunition box into the weapon.

+#### Design reason

+* This class is responsible for its own properties, which is ranged weapon.
+It is extensible and can be inherited by other classes with similar properties.

+## **New weapon: Shotgun**

+#### A new class: Shotgun

+* A new type of `RangedWeapon` which does area damage.
+It can also be used as melee weapon without ammunitions.

+1. This class extends the `RangedWeapon` class.
+1. This weapon has 20 damages.
+1. It has an overridden *subMenu()* method.
+	* This method shows a submenu with 8 different directions to be selected by player.
+	* A new instance of `Actions` is created, it contains 8 `ShotDirectionAction`.
+	* `Menu` *showMenu()* method is called and returned.

+#### Design reason

+1. Things are declared in the tightest possible scope.
+For example, `ShotDirectionAction` is declared while being added into actions.

+#### A new class: ShotDirectionAction

+* A new type of `Action` so that `Player` can use shotgun to shoot in a direction.

+1. This class extends `Action` class.
+1. It has an instance variable `RangedWeapon` represents shotgun and a string represents direction.
+1. It has an overridden *execute()* method.
+	* An instance of `Actions` contains actions to damage actor.
+	* Check if the direction is diagonal direction.
+	* Set `NumberRange` according to the direction.
+	* Loops through `NumberRange` and get the location.
+If the location contains an `Actor`, an instance of `RangedAttackAction` will be added.

+1. It has an overridden *menuDescription()* method.
+	* This method shows a message in the menu, this enables `Player` to choose which direction to shoot.